sxthimons/frac_curation/README.md

 ## Repo is currently being worked on for the July 18th event!

-Requires R \> 4.4.1 and the following packages:
+Requires R \> 4.4.1 and the packages listed in the `curation.R` script

--   'here'

--   'rio'

--   'tidyverse'

--   'janitor'

--   'feather'

--   'skimr'

--   'timetk'

-Optional (but really nice):

--   'esquisse'
+Lines 1-37 will help install packages + local functions needed.

 Suggested to have packages installed, the files downloaded and read into the environment, or cached into 'feather' files.
 The frac_raw object should be around \~2.4 GB in size (6.5 M rows).